 Paternity tests have for a long time now, been viewed by courts as largely irrefutable.
 The Family Court of Australia accepts that paternity is now more a medical issue than a legal one.
 Paternity tests are likely to conclusively determine one way or another who the parents are without relying on challenged evidence about past events, credibility and presumptions.

-The take home points are that knowing who a child’s parents are is important to basically everyone.
+The take home point for paternity law is that knowing who a child’s parents are, is a very important factor.
 In the usual course of things, there is a starting point presumption about who the parents are.
 To rebut this, you need to bring honest and reasonable evidence before the court.
 If you do so, a paternity test will be ordered and that will settle the matter.

 The above is general in nature and is not intended as legal advice.
 You should obtain legal advice in relation to your own specific circumstances.